jarthurgross/website/construction/index.md

 I have made use of several pieces of code in addition to the standard jekyll distribution.
 For interpreting [Markdown][md] I prefer to use [pandoc][pd] for its extended Markdown syntax and ability to display math with [MathJax][mj].
-In order to accomplish this I use the pandoc [plugin][pi] provided by David Sanson.
+In order to accomplish this I use the pandoc plugin (originally created by [David Sanson][pi], but since he no longer actively maintains it I use the fork provided by [David Smith][pi2]).
 I am also currently using this [stylesheet][css] from github for syntax highlighting.
 The fix from [this][so] thread allows me to view my pages both locally and online, given that my homepage does not reside at the root of the domain that is serving it.
-For the Atom and
-<dfn title="Rich Site Summary">RSS</dfn> feeds I use templates put together by
+For the Atom and <dfn title="Rich Site Summary">RSS</dfn> feeds I use templates put together by [Dave Coyle][dc].
-[Dave Coyle][dc].

 If there is anything on my site you are curious to see the source for, I have a public Git [repository][gh] with all my source files.